Canonical systems whose Weyl coefficients have dominating real part

 Let us note that also the relation \cref{G65} can be rewritten in integral form, namely as

 \end{Remark}

 To prove \Cref{G14} we show the implications

-Interestingly, each of these implication is proved by different methods. \begin{Itemize} \item The implication ``\Enumref{1}$\Rightarrow$\Enumref{2}'' is a direct consequence of \cite[Theorem~1.1]{langer.pruckner.woracek:heniest-arXiv} in the form of \Cref{G85} below.
+Interestingly, very different methods enter in the proofs of the various implications. \begin{Itemize} \item The implication ``\Enumref{1}$\Rightarrow$\Enumref{2}'' is a direct consequence of \cite[Theorem~1.1]{langer.pruckner.woracek:heniest-arXiv} in the form of \Cref{G85} below.
 We recall that this theorem is proved by directly studying Weyl discs and estimating the power series coefficients of the fundamental solution of the canonical system. \item The proof of ``\Enumref{2}$\Rightarrow$(iii)'' requires an elementary but elaborate analysis of the connection between $H$ and its primitive $M$.
 In particular, estimates are proved where the constants are independent of the Hamiltonian.
-This is done in \Cref{G55}; see \Cref{G19,G23}. \item To show ``(iii)$\Rightarrow$\Enumref{1}'' we use cluster sets and compactness arguments for Hamiltonians endowed with the inverse limit topology of weak $L^1$-topologies on finite intervals; see \Cref{G72}.
+This is done in \Cref{G55}; see \Cref{G19,G23}. \item To show ``(iii)$\Rightarrow$\Enumref{1}'' and ``(ii)$\Rightarrow$(i)'' we use cluster sets and compactness arguments for Hamiltonians endowed with the inverse limit topology of weak $L^1$-topologies on finite intervals; see \Cref{G72}.
 Another necessary tool is provided in \Cref{G74}, and a crucial role is taken by a weighted variant of Y.~Kasahara's rescaling trick \cite{kasahara:1975}, which relates the behaviour of $q_H$ towards $i\infty$ with weighted rescalings of $H$; see \Cref{G73}. \end{Itemize} The proof of ``(ii)$\Rightarrow$(i)'' was included in order to decouple the equivalences between (i) and (ii), and between (i) and (iii), respectively.
 This enables reading the proof of ``(i)$\Leftrightarrow$(ii)'' without having to go into the technical details of \Cref{G55}.
 We thank a referee for suggesting an argument which makes this possible.